 Our newest addition to the team of application engineers, Andrew van de Looi, started his CEAD experience with a graduate internship for his studies into aviation technology at Inholland Delft.

-Central in his thesis was the question “What are the print settings for three specific materials that lead to improved mechanical properties using the E25 robot extruder?”.
+Central in his thesis was the question “What are the print settings for three specific materials that lead to improved mechanical properties using the E25 pellet extruder?”.
 This article elaborates on Andrew’s research method.

 Providing the best possible additive manufacturing solutions